Soares/graveyard/README.md

 for me to come back and poke around later.

 But be warned: beyond this point lie ghosts of the past, half-alive all dead, abandoned for want of maintenance.
+They were all alive once, but now their guts hang out all over the place.

+(i.e. ".git" has been moved to "git")